mykytaso/task-manager/README.md

 <br>

-1. I wanted to use Bootstrap’s `input-group` class to combine the search field and button into a single component, but it didn’t work.
+1. I wanted to use Bootstrap’s `input-group` class to combine the search field and button into a single component, but it didn't work.
 I was able to achieve this only after discovering that Django forms wrap the input field in an additional `<div> </div>`.
    <br>
    <img src="docs/images/18_Search.png" alt="drawing" width="300"/>